justincy/npm-link-bug/README.md

 # npm-link-bug

-Minimum reproducible example for an [npm bug](https://github.com/npm/cli/issues/1542).
+Minimal reproducible example for an [npm bug](https://github.com/npm/cli/issues/1542).

 The error will print this mesage in the console: